 A Long-Term Stay

 After your fun in the sun, you might be tempted to trade in your snow shovel for sunglasses long term?
-Estrella by Newland Communities is a new-home, master-planned community located approximately 10 minutes from the Goodyear Ballpark and is nestled in the foothills of the Sierra Estrella Mountains.
-It offers a resort-style amenities complete with a Nicklaus Design golf course, yacht club, and water park.
-Learn more about life in Estrella.
+Estrella is a new-home, master-planned community located approximately 10 minutes from the Goodyear Ballpark and is nestled in the foothills of the Sierra Estrella Mountains.
+It offers resort-style amenities complete with a Nicklaus Design golf course, yacht club, and water park.
+Learn more.

 Want More Information?